 - It isn’t just mum who is coping with change, and Walnut can help all the family in the same way when the new arrival turns the house upside down.

-- Holly is the remedy to help where siblings show jealousy or spite towards the new baby.
+- Holly is used where siblings show jealousy or spite towards the new baby.